adam-mcdaniel/rusty-ci/README.md

 ## Documentation

-You can find plenty of documentation [here](https://adam-mcdaniel.github.io/rusty-ci/).
+You can find the documentation [here](https://adam-mcdaniel.github.io/rusty-ci/).

 ## Usage